Evgeneugene/Object-tracking/README.md

 ## Perfomance

-1. **Speed** The program writes the output video with visualized tracks on average 10fps, whereas the input video framerate is 25fps, so there is a little overhead, unfortunately.
+1. **Speed**: The program writes the output video with visualized tracks on average 10fps, whereas the input video framerate is 25fps, so there is a little overhead, unfortunately.
 As a simple solution, we can skip some frames.
-2. **Accuracy** In general, the tracks are qiute accurate, but sometimes some perturbations arise.
+2. **Accuracy**: In general, the tracks are qiute accurate, but sometimes some perturbations arise.
 It works much more accurately with a bit larger model as YOLOv8s or YOLOv8s, but the speed suffers.

 ## Demo